 - Danielle Hunter contract (2022): $11.48 dead cap left behind, $14.6 million in savings if traded

 The trade may seem light on compensation for one of the league’s best pass rushers and it likely is, should he actually be offered to the highest bidder.
 At the same time, Hunter has missed 26 games in the past two seasons, the Vikings are more experienced playing with him than without him as of late and are switching to an entirely new scheme with a 3-4 front.
 But I still wouldn’t rush into a deal, he’s a special player when healthy and a contract extension should be the priority here.

 New York Jets solve pressure problems with elite edge-rusher

 - Minnesota Vikings trade: Danielle Hunter, 2022 first-round pick (12th)

 Like many teams, the New York Jets don’t have an elite pass-rusher.
-Quinnen Williams and John Franklin-Myers cause some havoc inside, but they need more help after tying for the team lead with six sacks in 2021.
+Quinnen Williams and John Franklin-Myers wreak some havoc, but they need more help after tying for the team lead with six sacks in 2021.
 The Jets could address the position with one of their two top-10 selections in the draft, but if they found a way to land a sure thing, they would probably prefer option B.

 Danielle Hunter is as close to a sure thing as they get.
 Despite missing some more games than some would like, he’s not suddenly going to forget how to drill the quarterback.
 In seven games last season, Hunter had six sacks.
-Just based off their player stats alone this season, Hunter would be among the team leaders.
+Just based on their player stats alone this season, Hunter would be among the team leaders on the Jets.
 In other words, the Jets would likely leap at the opportunity to add Hunter, as most teams would.

 - Danielle Hunter stats (career): 60.5 sacks, 73 TFL, 6 FF, 4 FR, 1 safety